 Other documents may also be required (for example, proof of citizenship, social security number or Social Security benefits) in some cases, and packaged aid must be accepted to be processed in virtually all cases.
 Certain other requirements must be completed for educational loans to be processed.
-Copies of required documents in most cases may be mailed (Tulane University Office of Financial Aid, 205 Science & Engineering Lab Complex, New Orleans, LA 70118), emailed as a scan (email@example.com) or faxed (504.862.8750) to the Tulane University Financial Aid Office.
 Please note the student's name and identification number clearly on the documents and ensure that tax returns are signed; otherwise, a significant delay in processing may occur.
-Please note that the U.S. Internal Revenue Service website www.irs.gov provides copies of tax forms, instructions on obtaining copies of previously filed tax returns, and answers to frequently asked questions.
-Students and/or parents not required to file 2012 federal tax returns must complete and submit the appropriate Tulane 2013-2014 Non-Filer Worksheet.
+Please note that the U.S. Internal Revenue Service Webster www.irs.gov provides copies of tax forms, instructions on obtaining copies of previously filed tax returns, and answers to frequently asked questions.
+Students and/or parents not required to file 2015 federal tax returns must complete the appropriate Tulane 2016-2017 Non-Filer Worksheet.

-*Please note: This page contains information for those applying to or enrolled in a full-time division at Tulane University as a Freshman, Sophomore, Junior or Senior (undergraduate) during the fall-spring academic year in New Orleans.
+*Please note: This page contains information for those applying for admission for or enrolled in a full-time division at Tulane University as a Freshman, Sophomore, Junior or Senior (undergraduate) during the fall-spring academic year in New Orleans.

 Students who plan to study full-time in the part-time division (that is, who will be enrolled full or part-time in Tulane's School of Continuing Studies) should visit the link Aid for School of Continuing Studies Students for instructions.
 Students who are not undergraduates should visit the link Aid for Graduate and Professional Students.